 We read that Lord Murugan has six heads.
 Yes, he has actually eighteen eyes on those six faces.
-(As like his father Lord Shiva, Lord Muruga too has three eyes on each of his face).
+(As like his father Lord Shiva, Lord Muruga too has three eyes on each of his faces).
 Lord Shiva has five faces, ie: eesaanam, thatpurusham, akoram, vamathevam and saththyosatham.
 Lord Murugan has all these five along with the powerful face of his mother, Devi Sakthy which makes him the God with six faces.

 Lord Murugan has twelve hands.
 He bears several kinds of weapons on each of those hands.
-But, the powerful Spear of knowledge which was given him by his mother for destroying all demons is the greatest.
+But, the powerful Spear of knowledge that was given him by his mother for destroying all demons is the greatest.
 The spear of Lord Muruga destroys all sins of his devotees so that they can go to heaven.